Optimizing the Driving Profile for Vehicle Mass Estimation -- extended version: AOID for mass estimation in vehicles

 \subsection{Numerical considerations}

 It is important to notice that while the last four constraints in~\eqref{constraints} are linear in the decision variable $u$, the first constraint is concave in $u$ and therefore all optimal input design problems are concave problems.
 Such problems are generally hard to solve numerically due to multiple local optima.
 In our setting, certain symmetry conditions allow one to easily deduce one or more optimal solutions, as discussed in Section \ref{sec:opt}.
 However, in general, one needs to use some numerical solvers.
 There is a wide range of alternatives, e.g., trust-region, sequential quadratic programming, and interior-point methods (all three available, e.g., in Matlab's {\tt fmincon}), relaxation techniques leading to SDPs, or global solvers, such as branch-and-bound (BnB) techniques.
-In Appendix~\ref{rankconstrainedapp}, we demonstrate how the constraints can be reformulated to enable SDP-relaxations as well as global optimization methods based on rank constraints, such as the Newton-based LMIRANK~\cite{Orsi:06}.
+It is also possible to reformulate the contraints to enable SDP-relaxations as well as global optimization methods based on rank constraints, e.g. the Newton-based LMIRANK~\cite{Orsi:06}.
 Below, we use the BnB-method {\tt bmibnb} available in YALMIP \cite{lofberg2004yalmip}, as this method has proven reliable for solving the type of optimal input design problems we consider for moderately sized problems.
 Due to the special structure of the constraints, it has also been shown to be meaningful to optimize specific input profiles~\cite{jessica2025}.